etishor/etishor.github.io/_posts/2006-11-08-synchronous-http-request.md

 ## Solution

 In Qt4 QHttp can perform HTTP requests, but the API only allows asynchronous requests.
 This means that you need to specify a set of slots to handle the signals that can be emitted while the request if performed.
-Now don&#8217;t get me wrong, this is event driven programming and most of the times is the right way to go especially when writing a Qt based application.
+Now don't get me wrong, this is event driven programming and most of the times is the right way to go especially when writing a Qt based application.
 The cases when event driven operations prove difficult to use are rare and usually can be programmed using events.

 Recently I’ve developed a small application that had to do a number of requests in a specified order and show a message if an error was to occur.
 The algorithm was simple: